findonflow/find/integratingMetadataViews.md

 ## Implementing `MetadataViews.Medias`

 Medias views can put all the precious media of the NFT on .Find.
-By returning medias views as recommended, all the medias will be displayed to the viewers instead of just the main one.
+By returning medias views as recommended, all the media will be displayed to the viewers instead of just the main one.

 ```cadence